SYCL: CUDA

 By comparison, the single-source C++ embedded domain-specific language version of CUDA, which is named "CUDA Runtime API," is somewhat similar to SYCL.
 In fact, Intel released a tool called SYCLOMATIC that automatically translated code from CUDA to SYCL.
 However, there is a less known non-single-source version of CUDA, which is called "CUDA Driver API," similar to OpenCL, and used, for example, by the CUDA Runtime API implementation itself.

 SYCL extends the C++ AMP features, relieving the programmer from explicitly transferring data between the host and devices by using buffers and accessors.
 This is in contrast to CUDA (prior to the introduction of Unified Memory in CUDA 6), where explicit data transfers were required.
 Starting with SYCL 2020, it is also possible to use Unified Shared Memory (USM) to augment, rather than replace, the buffer-based interfaces, providing a lower-level programming model similar to Unified Memory in CUDA.

 SYCL is higher-level than C++ AMP and CUDA since you do not need to build an explicit dependency graph between all the kernels, and it provides you with automatic asynchronous scheduling of the kernels with communication and computation overlap.
 This is all done by using the concept of accessors without requiring any compiler support.

 Unlike C++ AMP and CUDA, SYCL is a pure C++ eDSL without any C++ extension.
 This allows for a basic CPU implementation that relies on pure runtime without any specific compiler.

 Both DPC++ and AdaptiveCpp compilers provide a backend to NVIDIA GPUs, similar to how CUDA does.
 This allows SYCL code to be compiled and run on NVIDIA hardware, allowing developers to leverage SYCL's high-level abstractions on CUDA-capable GPUs.

+Intel offers a freeware "DPC++ Compatibility Tool" (dpct) for automatically converting CUDA C++ code bases to SYCL C++.
+There is an open source version of the tool called SYCLomatic.